 History of the Hong Kong dollar

-In 1841, upon Hong Kong’s establishment as a free trading port, the region did not have any local currency, and the use of foreign currencies like Indian rupees, Spanish and Mexican pesos as well as Chinese coins was quite common.
-While the British government tried to introduce the use of sterling silver coinage in Hong Kong, it failed, as it did in its North American colonies.
-This was mainly because the strong local following of the Spanish dollar system.
+In 1841, upon Hong Kong’s establishment as a free trading port, the region didn’t have its own local currency, and the use of foreign currencies like Indian rupees, Spanish and Mexican pesos as well as Chinese coins were quite common.
+While the British government tried to introduce the use of sterling silver coinage in Hong Kong, it failed, as it did in its North American colonies, mainly because the strong local following of the Spanish dollar system.

 Coins and banknotes of the Hong Kong dollar

 The introduction of 1 mil, 1 and 10 cent coins took place in 1863, and 5 and 20 cents, and half and 1 dollar coins came about in 1866.
-The 1 mil coin came with a hole, and it and the 1 cent coins used bronze in their making.
-All other coins made use of silver.
-In 1866, production of 1 mil coins ceased, and issuance of 1 cent coins stopped in 1934.
+The 1 mil coin and the 1 cent coins were made of bronze, with the 1 mil coin is made with a hole.
+All other coins were made of silver.
+In 1866 they stopped making 1 mil coins, and in 1934, tey stopped making 1 cent coins.

 In 1937, cupronickel coins entered the picture, and the use of nickel-brass began in 1977.
-By 1993, before establishment of the SAR, there began a gradual withdrawal of coins with Queen Elizabeth II’s portrait.
+By 1993, there began a gradual withdrawal of coins with Queen Elizabeth II’s portrait.
 Most coins and banknotes now feature the Bauhinia flower or other local symbols.
 Hong Kong coins come in denominations of 5c, 10c, 20c, 50c, $1, $2, $5 and $10.

-The Hong Kong Monetary Authority governs the issuance of banknotes and issues them as well.
+The Hong Kong Monetary Authority governs the issuance of banknotes.
 Banks that issue their own banknotes under licence include the Bank of China (Hong Kong) Limited, the Hongkong and Shanghai Banking Corporation Limited and the Standard Chartered Bank (Hong Kong) Limited.
 Modern day Hong Kong dollar notes come in denominations of $10, $20, $50, $100, $500 and $1,000.